argonjs/design-tools/index-t.md

 If you visit the website, you will see that Twine is an established platform with examples, documentation, community blogs, etc.

 You can use these resources to understand Twine.
 Here we describe Argon for Twine, assuming that you already know the basics of Twine itself.
+Here is the [start page for the tutorials.]({{ site.baseurl }}/twine/index.html).
+You can also also the tutorials from the sidebar you see on the left.